scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Mint the Asset

 Now that we have an NFT family and a group for the single `MinterSet` we're able to creat NFTs belonging to this group.
-To do that we call [avm.mintNFT](../api/avm/#avmmintnft):
+To do that we call avm.mintNFT:

+**Method**

+* `avm.mintNFT`

 **Parameters**

 * `assetID` is the ID of the NFT family.
 * `payload` is an arbitrary CB58 encoded payload of up to 1024 bytes.
-In [Part 2](./non-fungible-token-pt-2) we'll explore creating a protocol around the NFT payload.
-For this tutorial it's the string "AVA Labs".
+In Part 2 (**COMING SOON**) we'll explore creating a protocol around the NFT payload.
+For this tutorial the payload is the string "AVA Labs".
 * `to` is the address that will receive the newly minted NFT.
 Replace `to` with an address your user controls so that later you'll be able to send some of the newly minted NFT.
 * `username` must be a user that holds keys giving it permission to mint more of this NFT.
 That is, it controls at least *threshold* keys for one of the minter sets we specified above.
 * `password` is the valid password for `username`